valory-xyz/open-autonomy/docs/advanced_reference/commands/autonomy_mint.md

 ### Examples

 You can mint the component directly using `autonomy mint COMPONENT_TYPE PATH_TO_PACKAGE PATH_TO_FUNDED_KEYS`.
-Additionally you'll have to provide the dependencies if the component have any and an hash poiting to the `NFT` unique to the component.
+Additionally you'll have to provide the dependencies if the component have any and an hash pointing to the `NFT` unique to the component.
 If you're using the local chain, the `NFT` is not required.

 For example to mint a skill